 It got me thinking, maybe I should share the various ways I’m able to reduce (or even eliminate) those single-use items in my kitchen.
-There are many easy ways I’m able to make zero-waste swaps for those things.

 Now I know not all of these zero-waste swaps will be new to you.
 And depending upon the circumstances in your home, not all will even be feasible.